google/WebFundamentals/src/_langs/en/updates/2015-03-12-push-notifications-on-the-open-web.markdown

 {% endhighlight %}

 This code registers a **push** event listener and displays a notification with a predefined title, body text, icon and a notification tag.

 One subtlety to highlight with this example is the **_event.waitUntil()_** method.
 This method takes a [promise](http://www.html5rocks.com/en/tutorials/es6/promises/) and extends the lifetime of an event handler until the promise is [settled](https://github.com/domenic/promises-unwrapping/blob/master/docs/states-and-fates.md#states); In this case, until the promise returned from **showNotification()** is resolved.

 The [notification tag](https://notifications.spec.whatwg.org/#tag) identifies unique notifications.
-If we sent two push messages to the same subscriptionId, with a short delay between them, and displayed a notification with the same tag for both, the browser will display the first notification and replace it with the second notification when the push message is received.
+If we sent two push messages to the same device, with a short delay between them, and displayed a notification with the same tag for both, the browser will display the first notification and replace it with the second notification when the second push message is received.

 If you want to show multiple notifications at once then use a different tag, or no tag at all.

 We'll look at a more complete example of showing a notification later on in this post.
 For now, let's keep things simple and see if sending a push message shows this notification.